LEO-RobotAgent: A General-purpose Robotic Agent for Language-driven Embodied Operator: Experiments

 \section{Experiments}

 This section validates the feasibility, general value and efficiency of the LEO-RobotAgent framework through a series of experiments.
 The experimental tasks cover multiple types of robots, tasks with varying complexity levels, and their corresponding scenarios.
 Additionally, comparative experiments are conducted to demonstrate how to interact with the agent using different prompt techniques, as well as to illustrate the characteristics scenarios of agent frameworks with different structures and underlying principles.
+The Qwen3-Max large language model was adopted for all experiments in this study.